-Smoking refers to the use of tobacco and nicotine products, such as cigarettes and e-cigarettes.
+Smoking refers to the use of tobacco and nicotine products, such as cigarettes and e-cigarettes (vapes).

-- In 2023, 18% of young people (12 25 years) smoked cigarettes every month - In 2023, 10% of young people (12-25 years) smoked e-cigarettes monthly - In 2022, 19% of adults (aged 18+) smoked cigarettes - In 2022, 3% of adults (aged 18+) regularly smoked an e-cigarette - In 2021, 8% of pregnant women smoked at any time and 5% throughout pregnancy - People with lower income and/ or lower education are more likely to smoke than those with higher income and/ or education.
+- In 2023, 18% of young people (12-25 years) smoked cigarettes monthly - Of all young people (12-25 years) who used esigarettes monthly in 2023, 69% smoked cigarettes monthly or weekly as well - In 2023, 10% of young people (12-25 years) used e-cigarettes monthly - In 2024, 18% of adults (aged 18+) smoked cigarettes - In 2024, 3% of adults (aged 18+) regularly used an e-cigarette - In 2021, 8% of pregnant women smoked at any time and 5% throughout pregnancy - People with lower income and/ or lower education are more likely to smoke than those with higher income and/ or education.
 They are also more likely to smoke daily and heavily - In 2019, the percentage of smokers aged over 15 in the Netherlands was lower than in Europe - Among adults, smoking rates have dropped by about 1 percentage point a year since 2015 - 72% of Dutch people support a smoke-free country - 87% of Dutch people think measures should be taken in order for young people to not start smoking

-- Tobacco contributes to the development of 12 types of cancer, including throat, bladder and pancreatic cancer 26 - Every year, 19,095 Dutch people get cancer from smoking - 86% of lung cancer cases are caused by smoking - 81% of lung cancer deaths can be attributed to smoking
+- Tobacco contributes to the development of 12 types of cancer, including throat, bladder and pancreatic cancer - Every year, 19,095 Dutch people get cancer from smoking - 81% of lung cancer cases are caused by smoking - 81% of lung cancer deaths can be attributed to smoking

-Smoking is harmful to health and nicotine has a strong addictive effect (mentally and physical).
+Smoking is harmful to health and nicotine in (e-)sigarettes has a strong addictive effect, both mentally and physical.
 The ingredients in the product are so detrimental that - if launched nowadays - it would not be legal to sell.